AFFORD2ACT: Affordance-Guided Automatic Keypoint Selection for Generalizable and Lightweight Robotic Manipulation: Introduction

 \section{Introduction}

-Learning effective robot manipulation policies hinges on overcoming a fundamental representation challenge: \emph{how to extract the manipulation-related features which are both compact and expressive?} Dense visual inputs such as images~\cite{chi2024diffusionpolicy}, pointclouds~\cite{dp3}, or semantic dense features~\cite{uad, wang2024gendp3dsemanticfields} provide rich details, but burden a policy with extraneous information.
-In contrast, 2D keypoint~\cite{doersch2023tapir} offers a sparse state representation that highlights only the essential features of objects' motions while still being representative enough to learn a good policy.
-This sparsity directly enables a lightweight policy with far fewer but important features than dense representation and support effective and real-time inference with less computational demand.
-However, the real challenge is in discovering these keypoints automatically and reliably: picking too few or irrelevant points can omit critical information, while relying on human insight for what points to use does not scale.
-In this paper, we present a method for identifying task-relevant object points that are both minimal (compact) and sufficient (expressive) for effective robot manipulation.
+Learning effective robot manipulation policies hinges on overcoming a fundamental representation challenge: \emph{how can we extract manipulation-related features that are both compact and expressive?} Dense visual inputs such as images~\cite{chi2024diffusionpolicy}, point clouds~\cite{dp3}, or semantic features~\cite{uad, wang2024gendp3dsemanticfields} provide rich detail, but may burden a policy with extraneous information~\cite{tomar2021learningrepresentationspixelbasedcontrol}.
+In contrast, 2D keypoints~\cite{doersch2023tapir, manuelli2019kpamkeypointaffordancescategorylevel} offer a sparse input representation that highlights only the essential features of objects while still being representative enough to learn a good policy.
+This sparsity directly enables a lightweight policy with far fewer, but more important, features than dense representations and supports effective real-time inference with lower computational demand.
+However, the real challenge is discovering these keypoints automatically and reliably: picking too few or irrelevant points can omit critical information, while relying on human insight for point selection does not scale.

-The problem of identifying keypoints has received a lot of attention recently.
-Some previous work utilizes manual selection~\cite{levy2024p3poprescriptivepointpriors} and prompts large Vision-Language Models (VLMs) to mark affordances on images~\cite{liu2024moka, uad}.
-While these methods can provide useful cues, they depend on human guidance or external knowledge, making them labor-intensive and domain-specific.
-At the other end of the spectrum, some approaches forgo sparsity altogether in favor of dense feature grid-based representations.
-For instance, all previous work~\cite{wen2024anypointtrajectorymodelingpolicy, track2act, im2flow2act, genflowrl} learn from dense grid of points in the scene or the object.
-While dense features are expressive, they are not compact and incur heavy computational demands.
-Furthermore, dense features may also entangle irrelevant dynamics (such as background features), which limits scalability and focus.